 End Function

-- This code defines a function called MsgBoxCustom_Proc that is conditionally compiled based on the version of VBA being used.
+- This code defines a function called MsgBoxCustom_Proc that is conditionally compiled based on the VBA version being used.

-- If VBA7 or higher is being used, then the function takes three arguments of type LongPtr (i.e., 64-bit integers on 64-bit systems), and returns a value of type LongPtr.
-If an earlier version of VBA is being used, the function takes three arguments of type Long (i.e., 32-bit integers on both 32-bit and 64-bit systems), and returns a value of type Long.
+- If VBA7 or higher is being used, the function takes three arguments of type LongPtr (i.e., 64-bit integers on 64-bit systems) and returns a value of type LongPtr.
+If an earlier version of VBA is being used, the function takes three arguments of type Long (i.e., 32-bit integers on 32-bit and 64-bit systems) and returns a value of type Long.

-- The function is used as a hook procedure that gets called when a message is sent to a message box dialog box.
-Specifically, the function is designed to intercept the HCBT_ACTIVATE message, which is sent to a window just before it is activated.
-When this message is received and the custom message box has been initialized, the function loops through the seven possible buttons on the message box and sets the text of each button to the custom label that has been specified (if any).
+- The function is a hook procedure when a message is sent to a dialog box.
+Specifically, the function is designed to intercept the HCBT_ACTIVATE message, sent to a window just before it is activated.
+When this message is received, and the custom message box has been initialized, the function loops through the seven possible buttons on the message box and sets the text of each button to the custom label that has been specified (if any).

-- Finally, the function returns the result of calling the CallNextHookEx function, which passes the message on to the next hook procedure in the chain.
+- The function returns the result of calling the CallNextHookEx function, which passes the message to the next hook procedure in the chain.

 Public Sub MsgBoxCustom( _